vllm-project/vllm-spyre/docs/contributing/architecture.md

 ![vLLM Spyre architecture](images/vllm_v1_spyre.svg)

-As we can see in the diagram, the plugin modifies mainly the engine core process and the worker processes.
-There are some request validation hooks in the platform API that the API server invokes to make sure that the request can be handled by the backend, but that is all.
+As we can see in the diagram, the plugin mainly modifies the engine core and worker processes.
+The platform API includes request validation hooks that the API server invokes to ensure that the requests can be handled by the backend.

 In the engine core we customize the scheduler for the constrains imposed by static batching and continuous batching.